-The objective of this project is create a standardized method for communicating immunization equity data moving forward.
+The objective of this project is to create a standardized method, potentially through a custom dashboard, for communicating immunization equity data moving forward.
 The expected deliverable includes a template that can be used to report on equity data for all vaccines and ages as well as noted limitations and considerations for reporting equity data to external partners and the public.